jcbvm/require-i18next/README.md

 });
 ```

-The extra option supportedLngs is an object containing languages with namespaces pairs.
-It is also possible to give the supported languages a scope:
+It is also possible to define the supported languages with a scope:

 ```javascript
 requirejs.config({